C. M. Kosemen

 Creatures for the Alien Biospheres project

-Illustrations of a predatory teratocheirid and its nanopod prey; a male and a female sphenoceratan; and a parasitic deinoglossid for the Youtube-based Alien Biospheres project created by Biblaridion, my long-time online friend.
+Illustrations of a predatory teratocheirid and its nanopod prey; a male and a female sphenoceratan; a parasitic deinoglossid; and an intelligent paleotecton for the Youtube-based Alien Biospheres project created by Biblaridion, my long-time online friend.

 Berthasaura, the wayward abelisaur